martijnburgers/structuremap-documentation-toc/docs/Quickstart - SM.md

 Debug.Assert(blahInstance != null, String.Format("no default instance for {0}", typeof(IBlah).FullName));
 ```

 This will try to create or find the default instance of the requested service type.
 It will returns the default value (i.e. `null`) of the requested service if it's not known to the container.
-The assertion condition will be false because `blahInstance` will be `null`.
+The condition of the assertion will be false because `blahInstance` will be `null`.

 StructureMap's `ObjectFactory` class should be used with caution because a [Service Locator]() is largely considered an anti-pattern.
 Meaning the use of the `ObjectFactory` class through your code is not recommended.
 Typically, you must try to minimize the number of service locator usages in your system to a bare minimum.
 Most of the value of an IoC tool is in automatically doing Dependency Injection.
 This is possible by a feature called [auto wiring]() and can most effectivly be utilized in your application's [integration]() setup.
 This ensures  that needed services get resolved from a central, top level location in your application, making the need for manual resolution rare.